Francesco16p/SMA/CushingProbit.md

 ```

-Finally, we create the table with the estimated total variation distance that is reported in Table D.4 of the main paper and we save the results.
+Finally we create the table with the estimated total variation distance that is reported in Table E.4 of the Supplementary Material (Table 3 in the main article is a subset of it) and we save the results.

 ```r
 # TV estimates